-- VPTL Tutoring (offered through the Vice Provost for Teaching and Learning) offers one-on-one appointment tutoring for specific classes in Foreign Languages, Math, Chemistry, Physics, Bio, Econ, and more.
+- CTL Tutoring (offered through the Center for Teaching and Learning) offers one-on-one appointment tutoring for specific classes in Foreign Languages, Math, Chemistry, Physics, Bio, Econ, and more.
 They also offer drop-in tutoring at certain times and locations, including your local cafeteria, library, or community center!
 Click on the link above to find the list of classes they offer tutoring for, as well as to sign up for an appointment or find their drop-in locations.

 - There are a few other places on campus where you can find subject tutoring, including the Physics Tutoring Center, the Lair (for CS) and the Stanford University Mathematical Organization (for the Math 50 series).

 - Academic Skills Coaches can help you build up new study skills for college, learn to take notes more effectively in class, get through your readings more efficiently, and become better at time management.